flaskmc/challenge/README.md

   $ cd client
   $ python -m SimpleHTTPServer
   ```
+5. Open http://0.0.0.0:8000 on your browser.

-* Note1: By default server binds to 0.0.0.0:5000 and the client binds to 0.0.0.0:8000/ .
+* Note: By default server binds to 0.0.0.0:5000 and the client binds to 0.0.0.0:8000/ .
 In case you wish to change the address and/or port of the server you will need to update "map.js" which is in the "client" directory.